cepek/charamza-1972/README.md

-# charamza-1972
-Charamza, F. (1972). Řešení základních úloh vyrovnávacího počtu ortogonalizační metodou.
+# Řešení základních úloh vyrovnávacího počtu ortogonalizační metodou

+## František Charamza, Praha 1972

-##  Abstract
+###  Abstract

-### The Solution of Fundamental Problems of Least Squares Adjustment by Orthogonalization
+#### The Solution of Fundamental Problems of Least Squares Adjustment by Orthogonalization

-### František Charamza

 The monography focuses on the derivation and detailed analyses of a numerically stable orthogonalization algorithm